run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 ## Node Restart

+To shutdown your node, you must first perform an orderly shutdown of Kubernetes by running:

+``sudo minikube stop

-If you restart your node, Kubernetes must be restarted as well, using the following command:
+When you restart your node, Kubernetes must be restarted as well, using the following command:

 ```
 sudo minikube start --driver=none --apiserver-ips 127.0.0.1 --apiserver-name localhost